National Get Organized Month is an opportunity to reduce risk to the University by thinking about the type of data your office handles.

 Begin by reviewing the University’s Data Classification Policy and considering some of the actions provided below.

-This policy governs the privacy, security, and integrity of university data, especially confidential data, and the responsibilities of institutional units and individuals for such data.
-The policy was signed with an effective date of April 7, 2009.
-There are three levels of classification.
+This policy governs the privacy, security, and integrity of university data, especially confidential data, and outlines the responsibilities of institutional units and individuals for such data.

 Answer the following questions to determine whether the data is Confidential: